23polina/api_practice/README.md

 # api_practice

-This is API test-coverage for the Aviation Safety Data API
+This is API tests-coverage for the Aviation Safety Data API